 Bangla Road (บางลา) at Night

-I’d recommend walking it once.
-The entrance from the beach road is the right starting point: you see the whole thing open up in front of you and the scale of it takes a second to process.
-Beers along the strip run ฿150-300 at the bar-front spots.
-The limitation, which is real: you will be approached by touts every 20 meters.
-Some are selling shows, some are handing out flyers, some are actively steering people toward specific bars.
-If you’re comfortable deflecting that kind of attention, the walk-through is worth it purely for the spectacle.
+Walk it once.
+The entrance from the beach road is the right starting point.
+You see the whole thing open up in front of you and the scale of it takes a second to process.
+Beers along the strip run $4-9 at the bar-front spots.
+The limitation is real and worth naming.
+You will be approached by touts every 20 meters.
+Some are selling shows, some are handing out flyers, some are steering people toward specific bars.
+If you’re comfortable deflecting that kind of attention, the walk is worth it purely for the spectacle.
 If you’re not, it’s an exhausting 400 meters.
 That’s an honest read on what Bangla is, and knowing which category you fall into before you go will save you the experience of finding out halfway through.

 8. Cape Promthep Viewpoint (แหลมพรหมเทพ)